ibm-cloud-docs/assistant/tutorial.md

 1. Add the following message in the response text field:

     ```
     I am a virtual assistant that is designed to answer your questions about the Truck Stop Gourmand restaurant.
-What's your name?
+What should I call you?
     ```
     {: codeblock}

     ![Shows the #General_About_You node being added.](images/gs-ass-add-about-you-node.png)
 1. Click ![Close](images/close.png) to close the edit view.
 1. Click the **More** ![More options](images/kabob.png) icon on the `#General_About_You` node, and then select **Add child node**.
-1. Start to type `@sys-person` into the **If assistant recognizes** field of this node.
-Then select the `@sys-person` option.
+1. In the **If assistant recognizes** field of this node, enter `true`.
 1. Add the following message in the response text field:

     ```
-    Hello, <? @sys-person.literal ?>!
+    Hello, <? input.text ?>!
 It's lovely to meet you.
 How can I help you today?
     ```
     {: codeblock}